 Integrate with Google Analytics with ease in Drupal 8

 Who better than Google — a company that owns the most powerful and popular self-titled search engine — knows about search engine optimization?
 Who else but Google can profoundly analyze your traffic and give you a report, basing on which you can make your site or app more Google-friendly and SEO-friendly?

 We are sure you have heard about Google’s most widely used web analytics service.
 You have probably even been using Google Analytics before to track, analyze and get reports.
 So what we want to tell you now is the easy way to use GA with D8.

 The Google Analytics tool offers you a snippet of tracking code, which should be pasted into your every page’s code.
 Doing this manually is time-consuming and tedious.
 Drupal 8 gives you a module to simplify this process.
 In one of our previous articles we have showed you how to integrate Google Analytics with Drupal 8 in a few easy steps with the help of Google Analytics module.

-If you have any questions regarding Drupal or your website’s SEO, feel free to ask our specialists.
+If you have any questions regarding Drupal or your website’s SEO, feel free to ask our Drupal development agency.